Below are key highlights from our PE CFO Roundtable in New York City, October 2025

 Human review and refinement are still necessary, but AI’s efficiency and effectiveness in organizing and presenting information is undeniable.

-The Future of Fund Administration
+The Future of Fund Administration: Disruption is Coming

 The Consulting Landscape

 Private equity firms are assessing partnerships with various consultants, including both larger and boutique ones.
-The feedback received has been mixed.
-Although these consulting firms provide valuable expertise, there is a reluctance to pay premium fees for untested solutions.
+The feedback has been mixed.
+Although these firms provide valuable expertise, there is a reluctance to pay premium fees for untested solutions.

 EY got specific praise for a hands-on AI session they ran for one firm’s entire back-office team.
 The focus was on technology, along with teaching people to prompt effectively and identify “quick wins” achievable with off-the-shelf tools.